kiraaziz/mangahook-api/docs/src/content/docs/mangalist.md

 ---
 title: Manga List
-description: The /api/mangaList endpoint provides a list of manga with associated metadata.
-Follow the steps below to make a request and understand the response.
+description: Explore the Manga List API endpoint /api/mangaList with detailed steps for making GET requests and understanding the responses.
+Fetch a comprehensive list of manga with associated metadata using your preferred API testing tool or HTTP client library.
+Optionally, delve into pagination, filter by manga category, type, or state with specified query parameters.
+Review the JSON response structure, and use the provided TypeScript interface.
+Start integrating and tailoring manga data to enhance your applications and dive into the diverse world of manga effortlessly!
 ---
 #### Endpoint: `/api/mangaList`